- Digital advertising is getting more expensive.

 - Select content to promote.

 Use the chart above to help you decide which content format will work best for your goal.
-Make sure the topic is audience-focused (no product pitches disguised as blog posts, please!).
-And — this is absolutely critical to get good results — to align the topic with something that is interesting to the niche you’re targeting.
+When you promote blog content to people who haven’t engaged with your brand yet, make sure the topic is audience-focused (no product pitches disguised as blog posts, please!).
+And — this is absolutely critical to get good results — align the topic with something that’s interesting to the niche you’re targeting.
 Not sure what will work?
-Consider testing a few different assets to see what drives the best results.
+Consider A/B testing a few different blog posts to see what drives the best results.

 - Build your ads.